 Precautions to take

-Oocyte fertilization
+Oocyte fertilisation

 Embryo development